ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 Let's look at a few properties of this tree:
-- Each node in the AST has a type corresponding to a different role, such as "let definitions", "expressions", "patterns", ...
+- Each node in the AST has a type corresponding to a different role, such as "let definitions," "expressions," "patterns," ...
 - The tree's root is a list of `structure_item`s
 - A `structure_item` can either represent a toplevel expression, a type definition, a let definition, ...
 This is determined using a variant type.